jc-prg/mbox/README.md

 **7. Copy music files**

   Copy files to the directory *./music/* (see suggested structure above) or to the USB device.
-  Using an USB device makes it easier to add or change the music files ...
+  Using a USB device makes it easier to add or change the music files ...

 **8. Start server and client**